 If you have a room with a lot of light-colored grout on the floor, don’t despair.
 You can clean it with some hard work and all the right tools, and then you’ll feel all happy and accomplished for having done so.

-Mop your floor.
+- Mop your floor.
 I use a solution of 1 part vinegar to three parts water.
 You might not get the grout totally clean, but you need to start with a clean floor.
-Get the surface grime off so that you’ll be able get the deeper stains off when you're really ready to scrub.
+Getting the surface grime off allows you to get the deeper stains off when you're really ready to scrub.

-Make a paste with the lemon juice and baking soda.
+- Make a paste with the lemon juice and baking soda.
+Lemon juice and baking soda are excellent natural cleaners for most everything in your home.
 I'm not giving exact measurements because this depends greatly on the size of your tile floor, but you want your mixture to be thick and paste-like.
-Start out with a certain amount of baking soda (maybe a quarter cup) and add tablespoonfuls of lemon juice until you have reached the desired consistency.
+Start out with a certain amount of baking soda (maybe a quarter cuand add tablespoonfuls of lemon juice until you have reached the desired consistency.

 Spread the solution out on the grout lines.
 Let it sit for a few minutes, and then scrub it with the tile brush.
 A grout brush is a great tool for this because they have extra stiff bristles, but if you don't have a grout brush, an old toothbrush is a great substitute.

-It's kind of funny that this is only one step, because it's going to take you way longer than the rest of the process.
+It's kind of funny that this is only one step because it's going to take you way longer than the rest of the process.
 You're going to have to really, truly scrub.
-If you're working on a whole kitchen, expect your arms to be sore.
-Also, be sure to start at the back of the room and work your way to an exit – no scrubbing yourself into a corner, okay?
+If you're working on an entire room, expect your arms to be sore.
+Also, be sure to start at the back of the room and work your way to an exit; no scrubbing yourself into a corner, okay?

-By the time you’re finished, you should have a super clean floor and grout that is much lighter.
-If you have any stubborn stains that didn’t come off, try soaking and scrubbing them with peroxide.
+By the time you’re finished, your DIY grout cleaner will have delivered a super clean floor and grout that is much lighter.
+If you have any stubborn stains that didn’t come off with the homemade grout cleaner, try soaking and scrubbing them with hydrogen peroxide.

-Do you have any other tricks for cleaning your grout?
+Do you have any other tricks for how to clean grout?
 Let us know in the comments!